In this blog we are covering the best things to do in Anchorage Alaska especially if you love outdoor adventure.

-Anchorage may be the largest city in Alaska, but with the steep and jagged Chugach mountains surrounding the city, Anchorage is a haven for outdoorsmen/women and there are so many epic things to do.
-While I personally don’t dream of living in a big city, of all cities in the United States, this is definitely one of the best basecamps for an adventurer.
+Anchorage may be the largest city in Alaska, but with the steep and jagged Chugach mountains surrounding the city, Anchorage is a haven for outdoorsmen/women.
+There are so many epic things to do in Anchorage and the surrounding mountain.
+While I personally don’t dream of living in a big city, of all cities in the United States, Anchorage is definitely one of the best basecamps for an adventurer.

 The mountains of Anchorage have hundreds of different trails to choose from and most are a short drive from city center which means you can spend half your day bagging peaks and the other half chilling with some of the best artisan foods Alaska has to offer.